-Whether you are an super car fanatic or a luxury good connoisseur, the chance is that you have heard of the word "Carbon fiber" and you probably know some of the basic characteristics of Carbon fiber: lightweight, strong, durable and expensive.
+Whether you are a supercar fanatic or a luxury good connoisseur, the chance is that you have heard of the word "Carbon fiber" and you probably know some of the basic characteristics of Carbon fiber: lightweight, strong, durable and expensive.
 But, have you ever asked yourself "what exactly is this mysterious Carbon fiber?"

 What is Carbon fiber and why we care so much?

-According to Wikipedia, "Carbon fibers or Carbon fibres are fibers about 5–10 micrometres in diameter and composed mostly of carbon atoms."
+According to Wikipedia, "Carbon fibers or Carbon fibers are fibers about 5–10 micrometers in diameter and composed mostly of carbon atoms."
 To put in simpler terms, Carbon fiber is an arrangement of Carbon atoms that are 5 to 10 micrometers (1e-6 meters) in diameter.
 It is this particular alignment (tightly packed) of Carbon atoms that makes Carbon fiber this incredibly strong.
-Carbon fiber has high stiffness, tensile stress, high yield strength, low weight, high temperature tolerance, and low thermal expansion coefficient, thus making it a very popular material in aerospace, automotive racing, and lately other industries that require high performance gear such as sports, bicycles, etc.
+Carbon fiber has high stiffness, tensile stress, high yield strength, low weight, high-temperature tolerance, and low thermal expansion coefficient, thus making it a very popular material in aerospace, automotive racing, and lately other industries that require high-performance gear such as sports, bicycles, etc.

 To see for yourself the incredible characteristics of Carbon fiber, please enjoy the video below.